yonsei-toc/CodeComple/README.md

 ## Summary

-Deciding computational complexity of algorithms is a really challenging problem even for human algorithm experts.
-Theoretically, the problem of deciding computational complexity of a given program is undecidable due to the famous Halting problem.
-In this paper, we propose to solve the problem using a deep learning-based approach by designing a neural network that comprehends the algorithmic nature of codes and estimates the computational complexity in the worst-case.
-First, we construct the code dataset called the CodeComple that consists of 3,500 Java codes submitted to programming competitions by human programmers with accurate complexity labels annotated by a group of algorithm experts.
-Then, we present several baseline algorithms using previous code understanding neural models such as CodeBERT, CuBERT, TreeBERT and so on.
-Lastly, we suggest our strong baseline model which is able to learn the compositional nature of codes by hierarchical neural architecture and data augmentation techniques for transforming a code while preserving the complexity of the implemented algorithm.
+Deciding the computational complexity of algorithms is a really challenging problem even for human algorithm experts.
+Theoretically, the problem of deciding the computational complexity of a given program is undecidable due to the famous Halting problem.
+In this paper, we tackle the problem by designing a neural network that comprehends the algorithmic nature of codes and estimates the worst-case complexity.
+First, we construct a code dataset called the CodeComplex that consists of 4,200 Java codes submitted to programming competitions by human programmers and their complexity labels annotated by a group of algorithm experts.
+As far as we are aware, the CodeComplex dataset is by far the largest code dataset for the complexity prediction problem.
+Then, we present several baseline algorithms using the previous code understanding neural models such as CodeBERT, GraphCodeBERT, PLBART, and CodeT5.
+As the previous code understanding models do not work well on longer codes due to the code length limit, we propose the hierarchical Transformer architecture which takes method-level code snippets instead of whole codes and combines the method-level embeddings to the class-level embedding and ultimately to the code-level embedding.
+Moreover, we introduce pre-training objectives for the proposed model to induce the model to learn both the intrinsic property of the method-level codes and the relationship between the components.
+Lastly, we demonstrate that the proposed hierarchical architecture and pre-training objectives achieve state-of-the-art performance in terms of complexity prediction accuracy compared to the previous code understanding models.

 ## Dataset Information

 ![overview](./images/overview.png)

 Our dataset is inspired from the recently revealed AlphaCode.
 We constructed a dataset with the codes from the coding competition platform Codeforces.
-The dataset contains 3,817 codes on 7 classes, where each class has around 500 codes each.
+The dataset contains 4,817 codes on 7 classes, where each class has around 500 codes each.
 The seven classes are constant, linear, quadratic, cubic, $\log n$, $n \log n$ and NP-hard.

 The figure above illustrates the process of the CodeComple dataset generation.
 For the first procedure we